ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 ## Can I set up my own domain in DNS like `ddev.site`?

-Yes, if you have the ability to configure an internet DNS zone, you can set it up just like `ddev.site` is set up, resolving to `127.0.0.1` and with a wildcard that resovles to `127.0.0.1`.
+Yes, if you have the ability to configure an internet DNS zone, you can set it up the same way `ddev.site` is set up, resolving to `127.0.0.1` and with a wildcard that resovles to `127.0.0.1`.

 ## What happens on WSL2 and why do I have to take action on the Windows side?